khantnaingset-kns/unified-logging-solution-using-aws-services/README.md

     - Click on **Create delivery stream**

 When all of the above steps are finished, need login into OpenSearch using master username and password.
 Inside the OpenSearch need to do few configuration.
-Since, **Fine grant control** is enable at OpenSearch, need to grant permissions to **Firehose Delivery** to deliver the data to **OpenSearch.**
+Since, F**ine grant control** is enable at OpenSearch, need to grant permissions to **Firehose Delivery** to deliver the data to **OpenSearch.**

 - Login into **OpenSearch** Dashboard using **master username and password**
 - Go the **Security** and Clicks **Role**
 - In the role section, click on **Create role**
 - Give the role name as **firehose-role**
-- For cluster permissions, add `cluster_composite_ops`
+- For cluster permissions, add `cluster_composite_ops` for cluster operation and `cluster_monitor` for monitoring the cluster
- and `cluster_monitor`
 - Under **Index permissions** choose **Index Patterns** and enter `unified-logs*`
 - Under **Permissions,** add three action groups: `crud` `create_index`and `manage`
-- Choose **Save Role Definition**
+- Click **Create Role**

 And then